Popular Critical Matchings in the Many-to-Many Setting: Introduction

-In this paper, we study the many-to-many bipartite matching problem in the presence of two-sided preferences where vertices in both the partitions specify lower and upper quotas.
 The input to our problem is a bipartite graph $G=(\AA\cup\BB,E)$, where $\AA$ and $\BB$ are two sets of vertices and $E$ denotes the set of all the acceptable vertex-pairs.
-Every vertex $u\in \AA\cup\BB$ has a strict preference ordering on its neighbors, called the {\em preference list} of $u$, denoted as $\prefu$.
-Associated with every vertex $v\in\AA\cup\BB$ is a lower quota $q^-(v)\in \mathbb{Z}^+\cup\{0\}$ and an upper quota $q^+(v)\in \mathbb{Z}^+$ such that $q^-(v)\le q^+(v)$.
-The lower quota $q^-(v)$ denotes the minimum number of vertices from its neighborhood that {\em must be} assigned to $v$ and the upper quota $q^+(v)$ denotes the maximum number of vertices that $v$ can accommodate in any assignment.
-A vertex $v$ with $q^-(v)>0$ is called an \emph{lq-vertex}.
-A \emph{matching} $M$ in $G$ is a subset of the edge set $E$ such that $|M(v)|\le q^+(v)$ for each vertex $v\in\AA\cup\BB$, where $M(v)$ denotes the set of neighbors assigned to $v$ in $M$.
-Although this definition of matching is different from the classical one used in graph theory, we still use the term {\em matching} as in literature on matchings under preferences \cite{brandl2019two,HIM16}.
-In the matching $M$, a vertex $u\in\AA\cup\BB$ is called fully-subscribed if $|M(u)| = q^+(u)$, under-subscribed if $|M(u)| < q^+(u)$, and deficient if $|M(u)| < q^-(u)$.
-A matching $M$ is {\em feasible} if no vertex in $\AA \cup \BB$ remains deficient in $M$.
+Every vertex $u\in \AA\cup\BB$ has a strict preference ordering on its neighbours, called the {\em preference list} of $u$, denoted as $\prefu$.
+Associated with every vertex $u\in\AA\cup\BB$ is a lower quota $q^-(u)\in \mathbb{Z}^+\cup\{0\}$ and an upper quota $q^+(u)\in \mathbb{Z}^+$ such that $q^-(u)\le q^+(u)$.
+The lower quota $q^-(u)$ denotes the minimum number of vertices from its neighbourhood that {\em must be} assigned to $u$ and the upper quota $q^+(u)$ denotes the maximum number of vertices that $u$ can accommodate in any assignment.
+If $q^-(u)>0$ for a vertex $u$ then we call $u$ an \emph{lq-vertex}.
+A \emph{matching} $M$ in $G$ is a subset of the edge set $E$ such that $|M(u)|\le q^+(u)$ for each vertex $u\in\AA\cup\BB$, where $M(u)$ denotes the set of neighbours assigned to $u$ in $M$.
+Note that this definition of matching deviates from the classical one used in graph theory.
+We still use the term \emph{matching} as done in the literature on matchings under preferences \cite{brandl2019two,HIM16}.
+In the matching $M$, a vertex $u\in\AA\cup\BB$ is called \emph{fully-subscribed} if $|M(u)| = q^+(u)$, \emph{under-subscribed} if $|M(u)| < q^+(u)$, \emph{deficient} if $|M(u)| < q^-(u)$, and \emph{surplus} if $|M(u)| > q^-(u)$.
+A matching $M$ is {\em feasible} if no vertex in $\AA \cup \BB$ is deficient in $M$.
 Feasible matchings are desirable in the sense that they always fulfil the demand of every vertex.
 Unfortunately, the existence of a feasible matching is not guaranteed.
-Consider an instance with $\AA=\{a_1,a_2,a_3\}$ and $\BB=\{b_1,b_2\}$ shown in Fig.~\ref{subfig:exCrit}.
-In this instance the total capacity of vertices on $\BB$-side is 3 whereas the total demand of vertices on $\AA$-side is 4.
-Thus a feasible matching does not exist for this instance.
-In such a situation, we are interested in those matchings which are as close to a feasible matching as possible.
-Informally, a \emph{critical} matching is a matching which fulfils vertex lower quotas to the maximum possible extent.
-Thus if the instance admits a feasible matching then the set of critical matchings and the set of feasible matchings are exactly the same.
-In this work, we are interested in computing a critical matching that is {\em optimal} with respect to the preferences of the vertices.